flutter/website/src/desktop.md

 reason, you should always make identical changes to both files.

-If you keep the App Sandbox enabled (which is required if you plan to distribute your app in the [App Store][]), you need to manage entitlements for your application when you add certain plugins or other native functionality.
+If you keep the App Sandbox enabled (which is required if you plan to distribute your application in the [App Store][]), you need to manage entitlements for your application when you add certain plugins or other native functionality.
 For instance, using the [`file_chooser`][] plugin requires adding either the `com.apple.security.files.user-selected.read-only` or `com.apple.security.files.user-selected.read-write` entitlement.
 Another common entitlement is `com.apple.security.network.client`, which you must add if you make any network requests.

 Without the `com.apple.security.network.client` entitlement,